-2. Forbearance: RBI instructed all Banks/ FIs to allow moratorium of three months on payment of instalments, for all term loans outstanding as on 1st March 2020, which will help people to postpone payment of EMIs and help their cash position.
+2. Forbearance: RBI instructed all Banks/FIs to allow moratorium of 3 months on payment of instalments for all term loans outstanding as on 1st March 2020 which will help people to postpone payment of EMIs and help their cash position.
 This will support cash flows of firms too.
-The same goes for deferment of interest on working capital loans for a period of three months in respect of all such facilities outstanding as on 1st March, 2020.
-Deferment of Loan repayment for three months would not impact the credit history of the borrower.
+The same goes for deferment of interest on working capital loans for a period of 3 months in respect of all such facilities outstanding as on 1st March, 2020.
+Deferment of loan repayment for 3 months would not impact the credit history of the borrower.

 3. Easing of Working Capital Financing: In respect of working capital facilities sanctioned in the form of cash credit/overdraft, lending institutions may recalculate drawing power by reducing margins and/or by reassessing the working capital cycle for the borrowing without resulting in asset classification downgrade.

-4. Liquidity in money markets: Money markets were facing pressures from redemptions by mutual funds.
-The Targeted Long-term Refinancing Operations (TLTRO) will ease the liquidity position of the banks, for which they were supposed to invest in investment-grade bonds, commercial paper etc. In order to reduce the adverse effects on the economic activity leading to pressures on cash flows, the apex bank had decided to conduct auctions of targeted term repos of up to three years tenor of appropriate sizes for a total amount of up to ₹1,00,000 crore at a floating rate linked to the policy repo rate.
+4. Liquidity in Money Markets: Money markets were facing pressures from redemptions by mutual funds.
+The Targeted Long-term Refinancing Operations (TLTRO) will ease the liquidity position of the banks for which they were supposed to invest in investment-grade bonds, commercial paper etc. In order to reduce the adverse effects on the economic activity leading to pressures on cash flows, the apex bank has decided to conduct auctions of targeted term repos of up to three years tenor of appropriate sizes for a total amount of up to ₹1,00,000 crore at a floating rate linked to the policy repo rate.
 This will reassure the money markets to work without the crunch of funds.